 Occupational Therapy Majors: Information and Requirements

-Occupational therapists help patients overcome physical, mental and emotional challenges that prevent them from normal, everyday living.
+Occupational therapy programs teach students to help patients overcome physical, mental and emotional challenges that prevent them from normal, everyday living.
 While any undergraduate major will suffice for a graduate program in occupational therapy, certain prerequisites must be completed prior to admission.
 A graduate degree, such as a Master of Occupational Therapy or Occupational Therapy Doctorate, is required for professional practice.

 How to Select a Pre-Occupational Therapy School

-Pre-occupational therapy programs include courses required for transfer to a professional program.
-Studies in biology, physiology, medical terminology and psychology are typically included, and may be part of a larger degree program.
+- Pre-occupational therapy programs include courses required for transfer to a professional program, such as biology, physiology, medical terminology and psychology.

-Students considering occupational therapy while still in high school may find taking advanced-level math and science classes useful.
-Comparing a bachelor's or pre-professional program with the necessary prerequisites for a student's selected graduate school may determine the best option after high school graduation.
+- Students considering occupational therapy while still in high school may find taking advanced-level math and science classes useful.

 How to Select an Occupational Therapy School

-Some graduate schools require practical experience prior to enrollment.
-Real-world experience during an undergraduate program, either in observation, volunteer work or actual employment, may give students an added advantage in both technical competence and admission to a limited or competitive graduate program.
+- Some graduate schools require practical experience prior to enrollment, so gaining real-world experience during an undergraduate program may give students an added advantage in both technical competence and admission to a limited or competitive graduate program.

 Occupational Therapy Program Overviews